 The impact of Covid-19 on the global workforce has been both unanticipated and unprecedented.
 As governments implement lockdown measures and limit on-site employees to key/essential workers only, remote workers have gone from making up a small but steadily growing portion of the workforce to the dominant model for many companies during the pandemic.

-Here are some of best practices for remote working to help make your company’s business run smoother, and how you can use internal communications for remote employees for managing workforces during Covid-19.
+Here are some of the best practices for remote working to help make your company’s business run smoother, and how you can use internal communications for remote employees for managing workforces during Covid-19.

 Preparing the infrastructure